ziguifrido/smart-bookmark-api/README.md

 ```

+4. Set up your environment variables

+    4.1.
+Copy the `.env` file to a local one
+    ```bash

+      cp .env .env.local

+    ```
+    4.2.
+Fill the `.env.local` file with your own values

-4. Set up your database
+5. Set up your database

 ```bash